 Just as Dangerous to Workplace Safety

 We tend to think of legal prescription drugs as being less dangerous than illicit drugs because legal drugs are manufactured under controlled circumstances.
 However, that is a fallacy.
 For example, some of the mildest side effects of the commonly used prescription drug Lortab are dizziness, depression and light-headedness.
 These side effects can lead to serious safety issues in the workplace.
 Lortab contains the narcotic hydrocodone and can be detected by drug tests.

 It is difficult to develop a profile of a drug addict because it can be anyone.
 The bottom line is this: As drug use continues to grow, the importance of workplace drug testing grows too.

 CMM Technology has a wide range of state-of-the-art drug and alcohol testing equipment that includes both urine and saliva kits.
-Using the testing kits found at http://cmm.com.au/index.php can help employers manage safety issues related to legal and illegal substances.
+Using accurate and reliable testing kits can help employers manage safety issues related to legal and illegal substances.

 1. Wordsworth, Matt.
 (2012, November 12).
 Deadly epidemic fears over common painkiller.
 Retrieved from ABC News: http://www.abc.net.au/news/2012-10-25/australia-facing-epidemic-from-stronger-than-heroin-drug/433421